manpagez: man pages & more

 for typesetting technical literature in a broad range of scientific

-disciplines: Bell Labs used the system for preparation of AT&T's patent
+disciplines: Bell Labs used the system to prepare AT&T's patent filings

-filings with the U.S. government.
-Further, the prevailing character
+with the U.S. government.
+Further, the prevailing character encoding

-supported semantic ambiguity at some code points, and outright
+semantic ambiguity at some code points, and outright substitution at

-substitution at several others, to suit the localization demands of
+several others, to suit the localization demands of various national

 The table below presents the seven exceptional code points with their